abraham-leal/ccloud-schema-exporter/README.md

     	Setting this will sync soft deletes from the source cluster to the destination
 ````

 #### Feature Requests / Issue Reporting

 This repo tracks feature requests and issues through Github Issues.
 If you'd like to see something fixed that wasn't caught by testing, or you'd like to see a new feature, please feel free
-to file a Github issue in this repo, I'll review and answer in best effort.
+to file a Github issue in this repo, I'll review and answer at best effort.

 Additionally, if you'd like to contribute a fix/feature, please feel free to open a PR for review.